sundgenomics/sundgenomics.github.io/peer_learning.md

 ## Course Completion

 Upon finishing a course, participants must remember to unsubscribe to avoid recurring charges.
+When a participant finished the course and presents the certificate of completion, to acknowledge teh effort, Genomics Platform will issue a Peer Learning certificate to the participant.

 ## Coordination Opportunities